 How to get the best lunch into your child's diet

 Knowing where to start can be tricky, but as with all meals, the ideal is to include something from each food group to replenish energy stores, provide protein for muscle strength, and fruit and vegetables for vitamins, minerals and fibre.
 The traditional choice for lunchboxes is usually a sandwich.
 Don’t simply default to white bread, the options in the supermarket aisles are plentiful…or you could even consider baking your own.

 There is life beyond the sandwich!
 Try oatcakes or rye crackers with little pots of houmous or guacamole or tortilla wraps with cheese, beans or chicken laden with mixed salad leaves.
 You could also try a flask of soup or some leftovers from dinner the night before.

 Do watch the salt as it is hidden in lots of packaged foods and too much is bad for anyone’s health.
 It also tends to make children thirsty, which could be a problem at school.
 Make sure your child is drinking enough water as a dehydrated child is far more likely to be a tired and grumpy one.
-About one to one and a half litres of water a day is a good target to aim for.
-Fizzy drinks should be for special occasions, as they act as a source of ‘empty calories’ and cause tooth decay.
+About 6-8 cups of water a day is a good target to aim for.
+Fizzy drinks should be for special occasions, as they act as a source of ‘empty calories’ and may lead to tooth decay.

 School lunch ideas